Statue of Edward Colston: After the toppling

 After Colston's statue was removed, a petition began to have a statue of Paul Stephenson erected in its place.
 The former Bristol youth worker is a black man who was instrumental in the 1963 Bristol Bus Boycott, inspired by the US Montgomery bus boycott, which brought an end to a then-legal employment colour ban in Bristol bus companies.

 While the plinth has remained empty, a number of unofficial statues have been placed upon it.
-On 11 July 2020, a mannequin dressed as deceased paedophile television presenter Jimmy Savile appeared on the plinth, holding a placard reading "None of them stopped me, and your licence paid for it".
+On 11 July 2020, a mannequin dressed as deceased television presenter Jimmy Savile appeared on the plinth, along with a cardboard sign: "None of them stopped me, and your licence paid for it".
 The mannequin was on the plinth for about an hour, before being removed.

 In the early morning of 15 July 2020, a statue by Marc Quinn was placed on the empty plinth without permission from the authorities.
 The statue, entitled A Surge of Power (Jen Reid) 2020 depicts a Black Lives Matter protester, Jen Reid, with a raised fist.
 Quinn described it as a "new temporary, public installation".
 Bristol City Council removed the statue on the morning of 16 July and it was returned to Quinn.
 An application for planning permission for A Surge of Power to be installed for two years was sought in summer 2020, rejected, appealed in March 2021, and finally refused in November 2021.

-On 2 December 2020, a figurine of Darth Vader appeared on the plinth, in what was seen as a tribute to the actor Dave Prowse, who was born in Bristol and died on 29 November 2020.
+On 2 December 2020, a figurine of Darth Vader appeared on the plinth, in what was seen as a tribute to the actor David Prowse, who was born in Bristol and died on 29 November 2020.